segp-uob/segp/dev/README.md

 | Database| Storage | MongoDB, SQL, SQLite |
 | Automated testing| Tests | TSlint, Protractor |

+## Do we mark your code?
+No. We do, however, expect all projects to build and teams with non-building projects should expect low marks.
+We mark the outputs and level of technical achievement by inspecting your built outputs.
+We expect teams to prove to the markers that code is well written by use tests.
+In the case of Angular; the [Angular compiler](https://www.npmjs.com/package/@angular/compiler) will ensure your code is correct and teams will only be able to build functioning products with well written code.

 # Workshops, workbooks and walkthroughs